Admin-7/Mr-Robot-techniques/Connecting-to-an-authenticated-Onion-service.md

 1. Save the `torrc` file.
 1. Restart (quit and re-launch) Tor Browser.

-After re-opening Tor Browser, you should now be able to connect to the `.onion` address described in your `torrc` file (assuming, of course, that the Onion service is a website).
+After re-opening Tor Browser, you should now be able to connect to the `.onion` address described in your `torrc` file (assuming, of course, that the Onion service hosts a website).

 ## Android-based mobile device